yuming-h/A-Ladha-Bookings/README.md

 - ⚡ Faster than me.
 - 🔣 Calculates costs of rentals based on factors such as number of hours, late hours, weekends, internal vs. external organizations, etc.
-- 📝 Self-documenting (not in a code-sense, but also in a code-sense).
-Generates invoices with LaTeX for bookees.
+- 📝 Self-documenting (not in a code-sense, but also in a code-sense): generates invoices with LaTeX for every event booking.
 -  📜 Schedules building supervisors to oversee student events.
 - 📧 Email notifications.
 - 📆 Pushes event data to the Science Undergraduate Society (SUS) website to alert students on when the building is being booked or free to study in.